 The \textbf{quality and persistence of the data} are also important challenges that need attention.
-Annotation of stance is particularly challenging where a single post contains multiple targets, as well as when users present inconsistent attitudes with changing stances towards a particular target, i.e. cross-stance attitude.
-These are challenges that lead to lower inter-annotator agreement and produces confusion even for humans \cite{Lai2019c,Sobhani2019a}.
+Annotation of stance is particularly challenging where a single post may contain multiple targets, or where users change their own stances towards a particular target, i.e. cross-stance attitude.
+These are challenges that lead to lower inter-annotator agreement and produce confusion even for humans \cite{Lai2019c,Sobhani2019a}.
 Moreover, relying on social media data under the terms of service of the platforms, reproducibility of some datasets is not always possible \cite{arkaitz2017Longitudinal}.
-The need for stance detection models, producing high quality, reusable datasets with significant advances in understanding context from textual data are one of the main concerns.
-That with many unsolved literature problems such as the clear confusion between sentiment, stance and emotion definition in some studies with few attempts to define stance as in \cite{Mohammad2016b,Simaki2017a} or experimentally proving the difference as in \cite{Mohammad2017a,Aldayel2019}.
+There is also a need for stance detection models that also consider context, for which suitable datasets are lacking.
+There are also cases where concepts including sentiment, stance and emotion are conflated, with few efforts to define stance \cite{Mohammad2016b,Simaki2017a} or to experimentally prove the difference between these concepts \cite{Mohammad2017a,Aldayel2019}.

-In stance particularly, we can define these problems in four levels: (1) \textbf{utterance level} as changing stance from favouring to against within the same message in isolation, (2) \textbf{time level} as collective stance \cite{Nguyen2012} of public pool change from highly in favour to highly against over time, (3) \textbf{domain level} where some words change its polarity from one domain to another (such as high prices indicating a favourable stance in the context of a seller but an opposing stance for customers), and (4) \textbf{cultural level} which represents stance shift between languages or various geographical locations.
-Additionally, adapting a dataset which inherently captures diverse patterns for a given time period or specific domain using the same machine learning model may not be directly applicable for future use as it suffers from domain bias, co-variate shift and concept drift problems due to the nature of controversial topics and the impact of pragmatics such as time, location and ideology.
-This call for sophisticated methods to adapt the evolving concepts and domains which are vital for time-aware stance detection models.
+In stance particularly, we can define these problems in four levels: (1) \textbf{utterance level} as changing stance from being in favour to being against, (2) \textbf{time level} as collective stance \cite{Nguyen2012} of public pool change from highly in favour to highly against over time, (3) \textbf{domain level} where some words change its polarity from one domain to another (such as high prices indicating a favourable stance in the context of a seller but an opposing stance for customers), and (4) \textbf{cultural level} which represents stance shift between languages or various geographical locations.
+Indeed, use of a machine learning model training from old data may not be directly applicable to future datasets, e.g. due to suffering from domain bias, co-variate shift and concept drift.
+This can be cause by the nature of controversial topics and the impact of pragmatics such as time, location and ideology.